Website Contents

 - Elected Officials offers guidance on identifying and communicating with elected and appointed government officials.

-- Complaints is a guide to the largely unknown process sometimes referred to as “pressing charges” or “swearing out a warrant,” through which a resident can present evidence of a violation.
+- Complaints is a guide to the largely unknown process sometimes referred to as “pressing charges” or “swearing out a warrant,” through which a resident or civilian ACO can present evidence of a violation.
 Some violations can only be addressed via complaint; in other cases, a complaint is way to urge action on an issue that is not being addressed by law enforcement or animal control authorities.

 - Evidence describes the information and materials that are sometimes necessary to demonstrate a violation.